GoogleCloudPlatform/click-to-deploy/k8s/prometheus-operator/README.md

 # Overview

-Prometheus Operator provides a management tool to install and operate instances of Prometheus, a monitoring and alerting tool.
+Prometheus Operator is a management tool for installing and operating instances of Prometheus, a monitoring and alerting toolkit.

 For more information, visit the [Prometheus official website](https://prometheus.io/docs/introduction/overview/).

 ## About Google Click to Deploy

-Popular open stacks on Kubernetes packaged by Google.
+Popular open stacks on Kubernetes, packaged by Google.

 ## Architecture

 ![Architecture diagram](resources/prometheus-operator-k8s-app-architecture.png)

-The application offers a Prometheus Operator deployment on a Kubernetes cluster.
+The app offers a Prometheus Operator deployment on a Kubernetes cluster.

 # Installation